TWEGlobal-Developer/docs/docs/security/upgrading/how-to-upgrade-to-ubuntu-16-04-lts.md

 Each of these will be discussed in more detail below.

-{: .note }
->
->In the interest of security, Ubuntu 14.04 LTS disables password based SSH authentication for the root user.
-If you log into your root account directly via SSH, you will need to ensure that you have configured key based authentication prior to following these upgrade steps.
-If you have already followed our steps for [adding a new user](/docs/security/securing-your-server/#adding-a-new-user) to your Linode, you should be able to log in with that account after the upgrade process has completed.

 ### Installing Available Updates

-You should install all available updates for Ubuntu 12.04 LTS before upgrading to Ubuntu 14.04 LTS.
+You should install all available updates for Ubuntu 14.04 LTS before upgrading to Ubuntu 16.04 LTS.
 You can do so by running these commands:

 1. Update your package lists by entering the following command: